tk3369/jdp/work/Outline.md

 - Construction
 - Type hierarchy, abstract vs concrete types
 - Type promotion
+- Parametric types

+Functions
+- Definitions
 - Multiple Dispatch
-- Parametric types
+- Parametric functions

 Interfaces
 - Purpose and benefits of using interfaces
 - How to define interfaces and compare with other languages
-- Example
+- Examples

 Meta-programming
 - First look at a simple macro example
 - Discuss whether macro is necessary compared to regular functions
-- Another example
+-  example

-### Julia vs OOP
+## Julia Paradigm (vs OOP)

 (Use Java for comparison purpose.)